South Kordofan residents flee as new front in Sudan war develops

 The war has also brought an eruption of violence in Darfur, with the West Darfur city of El Geneina worst hit.

-Nyala, capital of South Darfur and one of Sudan's largest cities, has seen clashes between the army and RSF in recent days after a period of calm, amid electricity and communications blackouts.
+In Al Fashir, capital of North Darfur, the army and the RSF clashed violently, including around the main market, witnesses said after having deployed across the city on Thursday, witnesses said.

-In Al Fashir, capital of North Darfur, the army and the RSF deployed widely across the city on Thursday, appearing to prepare for combat and causing the closure of the main market, witnesses said.
+Nyala, capital of South Darfur and one of Sudan's largest cities, has also seen clashes between the army and RSF in recent days, amid electricity and communications blackouts.
+Both cities had been relatively calm after locally negotiated truces.

-(Reporting by Khalid Abdelaziz Writing by Nafisa Eltahir Editing by Aidan Lewis and Frances Kerry)
+(Reporting by Khalid Abdelaziz Writing by Nafisa Eltahir Editing by Aidan Lewis, Frances Kerry and Sandra Maler)

 ((Nafisa.Eltahir@thomsonreuters.com;))